Tanaka formula and local time for a class of interacting branching measure-valued diffusions: Introduction

-The local (or individual) diffusion coefficients $ a_{pq}$ are from $(\ref{a_pq})$ while the global (or common) interactive diffusion coefficients $\rho_{pq}$ are from $(\ref{rho_pq})$.
+The local (or individual) diffusion coefficients $a_{pq}$ and the global (or common) interactive diffusion coefficients $\rho_{pq}$ are defined within Hypothesis \ref{hyp:basicassumpElliptic}.
 Parameter $\gamma>0$ is related to the branching rate of the particle system and $\sigma^2 > 0$ is the variance of the limiting offspring distribution.
 The variational derivative is defined by